 Under the Halton Region Official Plan, the subject site is located within the Urban Area and are not located within an Employment Area overlay on Map 1 (Regional Structure).
 One of the objectives of the Employment Areas are to ensure the availability of sufficient land for employment to accommodate forecasted growth.
-As the subject site is not located within an Employment Area overlay, the Halton Region Official Plan has determined that these lands (as well as the entire Aldershot GO Mobility Hub area) are not of Regional significance for employment purposes, do not form part of the Employment Area urban structure element, and are not required to meet employment growth forecasts.
+As the subject site is not located within an Employment Area overlay, the Halton Region Official Plan has determined that these lands are not of Regional significance for employment purposes, do not form part of the Employment Area urban structure element, and are not required to meet employment growth forecasts.